Notre Dame vs. North Carolina NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Notre Dame and its opponents have scored at least 62.5 points -- this matchup's point total -- just once this season.
+- Notre Dame and its opponents have combined for 62.5 points -- this matchup's over/under -- only one time this season.

-- North Carolina and its opponents have combined to score more than 62.5 points in four of seven games this season.

-- The combined points per game average of the two teams, 67.9, is 5.4 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 67.9, is 5.4 points greater than Saturday's over/under.

-- The 52 combined points per game that these two squads have allowed this season are 10.5 fewer than the 62.5 over/under in this contest.
+- This contest's total is 10.5 points greater than the 52 these two squads combine to surrender per game this season.

-- Fighting Irish games have an average total of 52.9 points this season, 9.6 fewer than Saturday's over/under.
+- The Fighting Irish and their opponents score an average of 52.9 points per game, 9.6 fewer than Saturday's total.

-- In 2021, games involving the Tar Heels have averaged a total of 66.3 points, 3.8 more than the set total in this contest.

 Notre Dame Stats and Trends